Daviey52/city-explorer/README.md

 ## Change Log

 * 7/28/2021 21:02 - the application can access locationIQ API and render results to users.
+The application also receives  weather data from locat server

-## Credit and Collaborations : Ayrat Gimranov - UML diagram
+## Credit and Collaborations : Ayrat Gimranov - UML diagram(Lab06), Collaborations: Alex Payne and Brutaism - UML diagram(Lab07)

 //;